White privilege: 21st-century

+The theory of white adjacency posits that some groups of non-White people are more closely aligned with White people than others, which affords them some degree of white privilege.

 Application in the education system

 White privilege as a concept has been influential in multicultural education, teacher training, ethnic and gender studies, sociology, psychology, political science, American studies, and social work education.

 White defensiveness

 White students are sometimes resistant to the idea of white privilege, a phenomenon known as white defensiveness.

 One report noted that white students often react to in-class discussions about white privilege with a continuum of behaviors ranging from outright hostility to a "wall of silence".
 A pair of studies on a broader population by Branscombe et al. found that framing racial issues in terms of white privilege as opposed to non-white disadvantages can produce a greater degree of racially biased responses from whites who have higher levels of racial identification.
 Branscombe et al. demonstrate that framing racial inequality in terms of the privileges of whites increased levels of white guilt among white respondents.
 Those with high racial identification were more likely to give responses which concurred with modern racist attitudes than those with low racial identification.
 According to the studies' authors, these findings suggest that representing inequality in terms of outgroup disadvantage allows privileged group members to avoid the negative implications of inequality.

 A 2019 experiment found that white privilege studies did not increase empathy for minorities, and that White students even lost empathy for minorities.
-One of the study's authors said that this demonstrates the importance of recognizing individual differences, when teaching about white privilege.
+One of the study's authors said that this demonstrates the importance of recognizing individual differences when teaching about white privilege.

 According to Robin DiAngelo, when white privilege is challenged, the resulting racial stress can trigger a range of defensive responses.
 For example, some white people, when confronted with racial issues concerning white privilege, may respond with dismissal, distress, or other defensive responses because they may feel personally implicated in white supremacy.
 DiAngelo also writes that white privilege is very rarely discussed, and often defines race as something that only concerns blacks, excluding other minorities.
 DiAngelo argues that white defensiveness is not irrational, but rather is often driven by subconscious, sometimes even well-meaning, attitudes toward racism.
 DiAngelo's book has been criticized for being "self-fulfilling" and "oversimplified".

 White backlash has been described as a possible response to the societal examination of white privilege, or to the perceived actual or hypothetical loss of that racial privilege.
 One study suggests that backlash results from threats to white privilege.
 George Yancy likewise suggests that the backlash is an extreme response to loss of privilege.